 If you are buying bunched carrots, don't throw away the green tops!
 They make a lovely addition to a salad with a slightly peppery taste, almost a cross between parsley and rocket.

 Can be used for garnish on a cheese platter too!

 Potatoes are best stored in a cool, dark place away from your onions, to stop them from sprouting.

-No need to waste a single one!
-Even if they are starting to go soft and past their best for raw eating, they can be easily roasted up in the oven, or thrown in the slow cooker to make a tomato-based sauce that you can use for heaps of things.
+Don't waste a single tomato!
+Even if they are starting to go soft and past their best for raw eating, they can be easily roasted up in the oven, or throw them in the slow cooker or air fryter to make a tomato-based sauce that you can use for heaps of things.

 Season to taste and add onion and garlic if you like.
-I like to keep mine simple, and then add whatever flavourings I need at the time I use it.
+I like to keep my base sauce simple, and then add whatever flavourings I need at the time I use it.
 Pop into containers and freeze.

 Celery - wrap tightly in foil and keep in the crisper drawer in the fridge.
 It should last a good two weeks this way.

-The leaves make an excellent addition to a salad, or add them to your stock pot stash.
+The leaves make an excellent garnish for a salad, or add them to your stock pot stash.